Greg & Mary Moga (Seattle, U.S.A)

 TSAMHOLE OBSERVERS CAMP (3-NIGHTS)

-Located in the north of Hwange National Park in the Robins area close to the Botswana border, this area exhibits a diversity of birds and mammals with regular sightings of the uncommon tsessebe and roan antelopes while boasting a peak lion concentration and encounters.
+Located in the north of Hwange National Park in the Robins area close to the Botswana border, this area exhibits a diversity of birds and mammals with regular sightings of the uncommon reedbuck, tsessebe and roan antelopes while boasting a peak of lion and leopard concentration and encounters.

 WHAT TO EXPECT ON SAFARI